Help us match you with local pros in your area

 When hiring an HVAC company, choose one with technicians that have the proper training, licenses, and experience.
 In all states, HVAC contractors need to obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 An individual must pass an exam (the type of exam depends on what kind of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled at the state level.

 In Idaho, HVAC contractors must be licensed by the state Division of Occupational and Professional Licenses.
 An individual can be licensed as an apprentice, journeyman, or full contractor, and can hold a general or specialty license.
 To be fully licensed, contractors must have at least two years of experience and must be bonded.
 You can verify a contractor's license on this website.
-Checking reviews on the Better Business Bureau (BBB), Google Reviews, Yelp, and similar sites can help your decision as well.
-Choose a company with great reviews and stories of positive customer experiences.
+Checking reviews on the Better Business Bureau (BBB), Google Reviews, Yelp, and similar sites can assist your decision as well.
+Choose a provider with stellar reviews and reports of positive experiences from customers.

-Always make sure you know what a company’s process is like.
-When getting HVAC repairs, ask your provider to explain which parts need replacement and why.
-Confirm that your technician will clean and test the full system after finishing the work to ensure proper operation.
+Make sure you understand the details of any project before starting.
+For HVAC repairs, have your provider list which parts require replacement and why.
+Get confirmation that your technician will clean and test the entire system after the repair to ensure that everything works.
 When replacing your HVAC system, ask the contractor to provide details on the new energy efficiency, model, estimated installation time, brand, and features.
-Before work begins, make sure you understand the process your provider will use to select the correctly sized system for your home and what the cost will be.
+Before work begins, make sure you understand how your provider will properly size the new unit for your home and what the cost will be.

-Generally, you should have your HVAC system inspected twice a year.
-After that inspection, your technician will tell you what services are needed.
-You should also call a technician if you start to notice any issues, such as unusual smells, leaks, or strange noises.
-If your home has ductwork, it should be serviced every few years.
+You should have your HVAC system inspected about twice yearly.
+After the inspection, your technician will inform you what services are needed.
+You should also call a technician if you start noticing issues such as unusual smells, strange noises, or leaks.
+If your home has ductwork, it should be inspected every few years.

-You can save energy during the winter by reducing how much power your HVAC system uses to heat your home.
-Keep your thermostat as low as you can and avoid making drastic changes in the temperature — increase or decrease it a few degrees at a time.
-If you're able to, try switching to a smart thermostat.
+You can save energy during the winter by reducing the amount of work your HVAC system needs to do to heat your home.
+Keep your thermostat as low as you can and avoid making drastic changes in the temperature — only increase or decrease it a few degrees at a time.
+If possible, try switching to a smart thermostat.

-For a 2,000-square-foot home, you need around 2.5 to 5 tons of air conditioning capacity.
-In Ammon, you can probably make do with a unit on the lower end of this range.
-For a house over 1,000 square feet, central air will be more effective for cooling than window units.
+For a 2,000-square-foot home, you'll also want to purchase an air conditioning unit with between 2.5 and 5 tons of capacity.
+In Ammon, a unit on the lower end of this range may be sufficient.
+Typically, if your home is over 1,000 square feet, central air will be more effective than window air conditioning units.

-Typically, HVAC financing is provided by a third-party lender.
-If your HVAC company doesn't offer financing, you may consider taking out your own loan.
-Be sure to talk to your HVAC company and a financial advisor to find out what options are available and appropriate for your situation.
+Usually, HVAC financing is through a third-party lender.
+If your HVAC company doesn't have financing options, you may consider taking out your own loan.
+Be sure to talk to a financial advisor and your HVAC company to find out what options are available and appropriate for your situation.

 There are several ways you can make your HVAC system more energy-efficient: